gelargew/construe/README.md

 **ContractUpdater** is a daily updater that whenever saved, it checks the date on waiting, and active contracts and change its status based on its expiration date and current date.
 It is not exactly a daily update, it will be created whenever a staff authenticate/visit the website and no **ContractUpdater** already present in the current date.

+The app is mobile responsive, it is styled using plain css.

 <details>